 - Press the orange button firmly and then release it without holding it down continuously.

 Performing a hard reset

 If the light still doesn't start spinning when you push the orange button, try performing a hard reset.

-Give it about a minute to fully complete this process, then put it in setup mode again by briefly pressing the orange button on the back.
+- It may take a minute to fully complete this process.
+Then, put the Ring Video Doorbell in setup mode again, by firmly pressing and then releasing the orange button on the back.